rasti-najim/Python_Projects/README.md

 # Python_Projects
-*A list of project ideas solved in Python.*
+A list of project ideas solved in Python.
+*Planning to add 100+ projects to this repository*